 Any business that is looking to expand beyond their local market needs to think about how they would position their products in other countries or regions.
 Frequently, a single country can have multiple official languages, and you need to translate your content in all of them to serve the different communities living there.

 Employing a translation program can remove this risk by giving translators the same translation memory and term base to work from.
-So, next time they come across a technical phrase or a term specific to your brand, you can rest assured that they’ll all be translated consistently.
+So, next time they come across a technical phrase or a term specific to your brand, you can rest assured that they’ll all remain consistent across your content.

-Have you ever been typing up an email only to realize that you wrote something very similar only a few days ago?
-You probably wished the system prompted you to reuse the same text instead of typing it anew?
+If you type emails regularly, chances are you’ve been in the situation of typing up an email only to realize that you wrote something very similar only a few days ago.
+If that’s the case, you probably wished the system prompted you to reuse the same text instead of typing it anew.
 Something very similar happens with translation projects where similar content reappears in contracts, website copies, or product descriptions.

 Instead of having to translate it all over again—wasting time and risking inconsistency—a translation program can recall the existing translation of the same text, thus saving you time and money.
 Translators can review the existing translation and only spend time on edits and fine-tuning the content.
 They can use the rest of the time to work on other projects or translations, thus increasing their productivity.

 When several translation projects run slightly differently—due to different content, target languages, file formats, or other factors—it can be difficult to set up and manage different workflows for each project.

 A good translation software comes with standard and customizable workflows that you can tweak based on your needs and make sure all team members work off the same “playbook.”